free-audio/clap-wrapper/README.md

 `libx11-dev` when it is on.
 SIGINT/SIGTERM shut the standalone down in order, and a second one exits immediately.

+Shutdown also has a five second watchdog, because it can wedge somewhere we cannot reach: RtAudio's ALSA backend holds the stream mutex across the blocking `snd_pcm_readi()` of a duplex stream, so if the capture side stops producing — which a PipeWire or dmix capture device does readily — nothing can stop the stream and the process would otherwise have to be killed by hand.

 ## Licensing

 The `clap-wrapper` project is released under the MIT license.